harvard-library/archivesspace-preprocessor/README.md

-# Archivesspace Preprocessing System
+# ArchivesSpace Preprocessing System

 ## Project Description

-The Archivesspace Preprocessing system is a system intended to process EAD files and apply changes to them to allow for successful ingest into [Archivesspace](https://github.com/archivesspace/archivesspace)
+The ArchivesSpace Preprocessing system is a system intended to process EAD files and apply changes to them to allow for successful ingest into [ArchivesSpace](https://github.com/archivesspace/archivesspace)

 ## System Requirements